bcline760/usq-kubernetes/README.md

 ## Introduction

 This is an overview of my fake company's Kubernetes cluster constructed on three Raspberry Pies.
 Here, I will go over, the construction and architecture of my "Kuberry Pi" cluster.
-This will be less of a "how to" and more of a white paper.

 ## Why?